 In planning for this Burgundy Wine Route we had dealt with a bike tour company called, Bike Tours.
-This company arranged for our lodging, bikes, bags, GPS and luggage transport to each destination.
+This company arranged for our lodging, bikes, GPS and luggage transport to each destination.
 The difficulty level we decided to go with was level 3 (out of 5) which was described by the company as “rolling, hilly terrain”.
 It was approx. 40 km of cycling each day.
 We determined our own pace and we made a lot of stops along the way.
 This tour highlighted the wines of Burgundy and its cuisine. 🍷😊For this part of the trip, we decided to choose the deluxe package which gave us upgraded accommodations and included two dinners at the Château de Gilly in Vougeot.

-Since we both enjoy fine wine and great food, we decided to book a self-guided bike tour of the Alsace & Burgundy wine regions for our 35th wedding anniversary.
+Since we both enjoy French wines and great food, we decided to book a self-guided bike tour of the Alsace & Burgundy wine regions for our anniversary.
 Wow, what an amazing trip this turned out to be.
 We would love someday to re-do this entire trip all over again.
-The Alsace region should be visited late Summer or early Fall when all the flowers are in full bloom.
+The Alsace region should be visited in late Summer or early Fall when all the flowers are in full bloom.
 It is breathtaking to see every single window box filled with beautiful flowers as you cycle through these quaint Alsace villages.